Black Best Friend

 - A rare anime example is Tapp Oceano from Metal Armor Dragonar.
 In a strange twist, he is a rather grounded individual who came from a childhood of relative poverty living in New York, compared to his friends Kaine Wakaba, the somewhat overzealous hero who grew up in a strangely traditional Japanese village, and Light Newman, The Smart Guy who happens to be a certified British nobleman (he doesn't like to talk about it).

-- Atsuko, the childhood friend-turned-nemesis of Michiko in Michiko to Hatchin.
+- Atsuko, the childhood friend-turned-nemesis of Michiko in Michiko & Hatchin.
 However, Atsuko receives a good amount of screen time and character development in her own right, and as mentioned above, is no longer friends with Michiko.
+Not to mention that Michiko is not white.

 - Danny, Chris' best friend from Sonic X.